By Godfrey Ombogo | gombogo@rocketmail.com

 “There is a time some people wanted to clear the wetland areas around this lake, but we went to court and stopped them.
 A good bit of waste in this water is removed by the wetland around here,” says the environmental activist.

 Didi says apart from the conservation efforts, the boardwalk is an important site for local and international tourists.
-Currently, he says, the museum receives up to 100 visitors per day.
+Currently, she says, the museum receives up to 100 visitors per day.

 The boardwalk charges modest rates for those who visit, and Didi says this is meant to encourage tourism and conservation of the lake and its surroundings.
 Students are charged between Sh20 ($0.14) and Sh50 ($0.35).
 Local adult tourists pay Sh100 ($0.7) while children part with Sh50 ($0.35) to access the museum.
 Resident international tourists pay Sh200 ($1.4) (children) and Sh300 ($2.1) for adults, while non-resident children and adults pay Sh300 ($2.1) and Sh500 ($3.5), respectively.